lrhm/cifar-classification/README.md

 # cifar-classification
-A simple cifar classification task with 30 ViT and CNNs.
+A simple cifar classification task with 30 ViTs and CNNs.
+All the ViT models are sourced from [lucidrains vit-pytorch](https://github.com/lucidrains/vit-pytorch) repository.

 # Getting started
-First, install the dev version of Mate from this [link](https://github.com/ilex-paraguariensis/yerbamate/tree/lightning).
+First, install the dev version of Mate from lightning branch [link](https://github.com/ilex-paraguariensis/yerbamate/tree/lightning).

 Then, install the dependencies:
 ```bash
 pip install -r project/requirements.txt
 ```
-Keep in mind that the project requires pytorch 1.12.0, pytorch-lightning 1.7.5 and above while the requirements installs the nightly versions of both.
+Keep in mind that the project requires pytorch 1.12.1 and cuda to run on GPU.

 ## Running the project
 To run the project, you can use Mate to run different configurations.
 Look at `project/models/resnet/hyperparatmers/cifar10.json` and `project/models/vit/hyperparameters/cifar10.json` for examples of configurations.
 Any configuration file can be selected to train.
 To train a model, run:
 ```bash
 mate train {model_name} {hyperparameter_file}
 ```
-where `{model_name}` is either `resnet` or `vit` and `{hyperparameter_file}` is the name of the hyperparameter file.
+where `{model_name}` can be anything e.g., `resnet` or `vit` and `{hyperparameter_file}` is the name of the hyperparameter file.

 ## Logging
 The project uses [Weights and Biases](https://wandb.ai/) to log the training process.
 To log your training, you need to create an account and install the `wandb` package.